ribokit/RiboDraw/README.md

 ## TODO

 ### To get Single-domain graphs
-* Fun: show noncanonical pairs (slaved)
-* proper datastructure for saving and loading
+* do not draw noncanonical if there is canonical pair already
 * Snap to grid
 * move helix labels
 * put in residue labels